asynkron/gam-web/src/docs/Design Principles.md

 The API should be small and easy to use

 ####  Build on standards
-Don't try to reinvent solved problems, build on proven tech and standards.
+Don't reinvent solved problems, build on proven tech and standards.
 Protobuf for serialization, gRPC Streams for network transport, Consul for cluster membership

 ####  Message passing, not object passing